petercunha/tts/README.md

 ## Features

-- Static frontend powered by [Gatsby](https://www.gatsbyjs.com)
+- Static frontend powered by [Gatsby](https://www.gatsbyjs.com), based on React
-- TTS processing powered by [StreamElements](https://StreamElements.com)
+- TTS processing powered by [StreamElements](https://StreamElements.com) <-- thank u stream elements
 - More than 10 different voices
 - Served over HTTPS

+## Looking for other voices?

+If you can't find the TTS voice you're looking for on TextReader.Pro, check out [LazyPyro TTS](https://lazypy.ro/tts), which is an actively maintained project with more voices to choose from.

 ## Code of Conduct

-- Don't abuse the API
-- Don't use this tool to harass streamers with annoying donations
+- Don't spam the API, its generously hosted by StreamElements so we need to be nice to their servers.